terramate-io/terramate-docs/cli/getting-started/index.md

 Terramate requires a git repository, and every git repository is a project in Terramate.

-Let's create a new directory called `terramate-quickstart` and initialize Git to set up your first Terramate project.
+Let's create a new repository `terramate-quickstart` to set up your first Terramate project.

 ```sh
 $ git init -b main terramate-quickstart